Mode is a collaborative data platform that combines SQL, R, Python, and visual analytics in one place. Connect, analyze, and share, faster.

 View originalMode uses a tiered pricing model.
 Visit their website for current pricing details.

-Based on user reviews and social mentions, the most common pain points are: llm, large language model, openai, ai agent.
+Based on user reviews and social mentions, the most common pain points are: llm, large language model, openai, token usage.